EarthGMS/EarthGMS/README.md

 I'm a hobby game developer and currently developing projects such as Journey to Ranovia.
 I've developed several web projects using React, such as a bakery website, a tea website.
 I'm also currently developing and making projects with Arduino.

 * 🌍  I'm based in Thailand
-* 🧠  I'm learning about Arduino (and robotics in the future), and web development using React, and ALSO FRENCH 🔵⚪🔴
+* 🧠  I'm learning about Arduino (and robotics in the future), and ALSO FRENCH 🔵⚪🔴

 ### Skills